B0STRA/bostra_scoreboard/README.md

 - Toggleable or timer function based closing of the scoreboard
 - 3D draw text is attached to the player's head bone preventing stacked IDs in vehicles etc
 - Configurable player count
-- Configurable job counts by job type or job name
+- Configurable job counts by job type or job name (QB-Core only)

 ## Dependencies